 John had a strong love for his family, his dogs, Hawaii, the Navy, flying small planes, cruising, and playing Everquest.
 He thoroughly enjoyed living near family and getting together on a regular basis with his extended family.
 He fought as hard as he did, for as long as he did, beating all odds of Stage 4 Pancreatic cancer due to the love he had for his family.
 He wasn’t ready to leave us and we weren’t ready to say good bye.
 Having him pass peacefully in his sleep, surrounded by his family, brought comfort to all of us.

 John was preceded in death by his father, Robert, and his mother, Catherine.
 He is survived by his wife, Barbara, two children, Kimberly (Andrew) Twigg and Ken (Shawna) Colville, three grandchildren, Skyler, Paige and Clark, and brother Jim.

-A funeral service will be held at Arlington National Cemetery in Virginia at a future date.
-We will update everyone once we learn the date.
+A funeral service will be held at Arlington National Cemetery in Virginia with Full Naval Honors on Friday, March 22, 2019 at 1:00 PM.
 For those that live in the Orlando area, a Celebration of John’s life will take place on November 3rd from 12 – 4 at his home.

 The family is very passionate about furthering research towards Pancreatic Cancer Research and would love for people to consider making donations to the Pancreatic Cancer Action Network in lieu of flowers.
 We have set up a donation page at the following site: http://support.pancan.org/goto/JohnColville